kaievns/save-your-dosh/README.md

 ## How It Works

-It's pretty simple, every time you kick the `rake save:your:dosh` task via cron or scheduler, it will make a request to the new relic servers for the data on your application business.
+It's pretty simple, every time you kick the `rake save:your:dosh` task via cron or scheduler, it will make a request to the new relic servers for the data on your application busyness.
 If it goes over the threshold, it will increase the amount of dynos until reaches the max number from the config.
 Otherwise it will try to switch dynos off until reaches the minimal amount.